saisandeepvaddi/react-auth-firebase/README.md

   * description: method to sign in using Google oAuth
   * arguments: none

+* signInWithFacebook: Function

+  * description: method to sign in using Facebook oAuth
+  * arguments: none

 * googleAccessToken: String

   * description: Gives a google access token to access Google APIs
+  * will be _null_ if returnAccessToken is false in authConfig

+* facebookAccessToken: String
+  * description: Gives a facebook access token to access Facebook APIs
   * will be _null_ if returnAccessToken is false in authConfig

 - signOut: Function